johannesippen/johannesippen.com/concept/brauncore-phone.md

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-creator.jpg)

-second phone in the lineup

-has a great camera, with a difference: Instead of pointing away, it points at. something no other phone vendor does today

-selfie, streaming, vlog
+The second phone in the lineup comes with a twist: It does feature an amazing stabilized 108MP camera – pointing to the front, not the back.
+The Creator is the first phone ever to feature an exclusive flagship selfie camera.

+Accompanied by a built-in condensor microphone, this makes it the perfect setup for vlogging, streaming, video conferencing or just taking selfies.

-not for everyone – it is for you, the creator
+The Creator is not for everyone – it is a phone specifically designed for you, the creator community.
+For the first time, you are able to create high quality imaginery of yourself while monitoring yourself, on the device you edit and post your content.

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-creator-detail.jpg)

-great microphone

-Action cam mount
+The Creator comes with a magnetic snap-on action camera mount, which is compatible with most action cam accessories, making it compatible with you existing camera gear.

-smart button on the side lets you snap photos, video or shorts
+The smart button on the side of the device lets you snap photos, video or shorts without having to open the dedicated app: Tap the button once to take a selfie, double-tap to record a video or hold to record a 15 second short.

+Obviously, The Creator features a full Android with Brauncore UI, which allows you to use it as a regular phone.

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-creator-use.jpg)